Suzi Ruffell: Personal life

 Ruffell found school difficult and says that she became the "class clown" to hide her dyslexia.
 She has 4 GCSEs and an AS Level in Contemporary Dance.

 Ruffell is gay.
 She said that she realised she was gay at the age of 14 but did not come out until she was 21.
 She said her parents were "absolutely fine" about her announcement.
 Ruffell married her partner Alice Storey in 2021.
 They have one child together.

 Awards and nominations

 Ruffell was nominated for the Leicester Mercury Comedian of the Year 2011, making it to the finals, and was awarded second place in the Latitude Festival New Act Competition 2011.

 A sitcom pilot collaboration with playwright Jon Brittain in 2012 led to a nomination for the BAFTA Rocliffe New Writing Award.

 In 2017, she was nominated for Chortle's Best Breakthrough Act.
 In 2019, she won that website's award for Best Club Comic.

 In 2020, Ruffell was nominated for a British LGBT Award in the Broadcaster or Journalist category.

+In 2023, Ruffell and Maisie Adam won the Broadcast Sports Award for Best Sports Podcast for Big Kick Energy.